f9ld2/learning_php_mysql_javascript_with_jquery_css_html5/index.md

     <span>module, the most important for your purposes as a web programmer are the modules</span>
     <span>that handle security.
 Other examples are the Rewrite module, which enables the web</span>
     <span>server to handle a varying range of URL types and rewrite them to its own internal</span>
-    <span>requirements, and the Proxy module, which you can use to serve up often-requested</span>
+    <span>requirements, and the Proxy module, which you can use to serve up often requested</span>
     <span>pages from a cache to ease the load on the server.</span>
     <span>Later in the book, you&rsquo;ll see how to use some of these modules to enhance the fea‐</span>
     <span>tures provided by the three core technologies.</span>